 Main causes of chest pain and what to do

 The main causes of chest pain are as follows:

-Excess gas is also called flatulence and is possibly the most common cause of chest pain and it is not related to heart problems.
-It often appears in people suffering from constipation.
-The accumulation of gas in the intestine can push some of the abdominal organs, eventually creating a pain that radiates to the chest.
+Excess gas is possibly the most common cause for a sharp pain in the left side of the chest region, particularly in people who suffer from chronic constipation.
+This happens because accumulation of gas in the intestines can push up and dislocate some abdominal organs, causing a sharp pain that radiates through the chest.

 2. Stress and anxiety

 Anxiety and excess stress can cause an increase in muscle tension around the ribs, which can result in an increased heart rate.
 This combination causes a sensation of chest tightness that can happen even if the person does not feel stressed.
 Chest tightness can also occur following an argument or stressful situation.
 Chest discomfort related to stress commonly happens in people who suffer from panic attacks or anxiety disorders.

 How to identify: It usually occurs with other symptoms such as fast breathing, sweating, fast heart rate, nausea and bowel problems.
 Learn more about how to identify an anxiety attack.

 What to do: Try to rest in a quiet place, drink a calming tea (like valerian or chamomile), or engage in a leisurely activity, such as watching a movie, playing a game or gardening.
 If the chest tightness does not improve after 30-60 minutes, or if it worsens, you should seek medical assistance.
 Learn how to prepare chamomile tea to help soothe any nerves.

 3. Heart attack